High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Conclusion

 \section{Conclusion}

 In the last section of this paper, we compare the two algorithms.
-Both methods have second order convergence with respect to the meshsize and super algebraically with respect to the number of nodal points on $[0,1]$.
-The computational complexity is also similar with the same parameters.
+Both methods have second order convergence with respect to the meshsize and {converge} super {algebraically} with respect to the number of nodal points on $[0,1]$.
+The computational complexity is also similar with the same parameters. {Both methods need to be computed by two steps.
+In the first step, the exceptional values and eigenfunctions are computed, where a normalization process is needed for the decomposition method.
+Note that, {the computation of the normalization is so small that} it can be omitted, since $m_j$ is always a very small number.
+In the second step, we need to solve the linear system \eqref{eq:MD1_matrix} for the CCI method, and \eqref{eq:MD2_matrix} for the decomposition method.
+Both matrices are of the same type and size, so the {computational} complexities and {time} are also similar.

+Both methods also have their advantages and disadvantages.
 The CCI method requires the additional Assumption \ref{asp2} which is not necessary for the LAP process and the decomposition method.
 Fortunately this only excludes a discrete subset of $(0,+\infty)$.
-On the other hand, the decomposition method involves two steps and has a relatively more complicated formulation compare to the CCI method.
-Since both algorithms converges supre-algebraically with respect to the parameter $N$, they are very efficient and we can choose different algorithm according to different settings and requirements.
+The propagating modes are not obtained from the CCI method.
+But for the CCI method, we don't need very accurate approximations for the exceptional values.
+On the other hand, the decomposition method needs good approximations for the exceptional values, but it does not need Assumption \ref{asp2} and the propagating modes are also computed directly. {Moreover, due to the corners on the contour in Figure \ref{fig:lambda}, the error from the complex contour discretization is expected to be larger than the decomposition method for the same $N$.} Since both algorithms {converge} super-algebraically with respect to the parameter $N$, they are very efficient and we can choose {either} algorithm according to different settings and requirements.}